MuriloGhignatti/LotterySimulator/README.md

-# MegaSena
+# LotterySimulator
-This is a simple lottery simulator, capeble of simulating thousands of games
+This is a simple simulator capeble of simulating thousands of games